zapccu/mqtt_cul_server/doc/somfy.md

 closed, press STOP.
 Two seconds later the shutter will be opened.
 When it's open, press STOP again.
 Calibration can be interrupted by sending the CALIBRATE command again.
+If up_time and down_time are not speicified, only states "open" and "closed" are reported.

-current_pos is the current position of a shutter.
+`current_pos` is the current position of a shutter.
 The default position is 100 (open).

 The CUL is paired as a new, additional remote.
 You can continue using the existing remote in parallel.